 A Free Online CME Course for Medical Professionals

 Pain management is evolving, and medical professionals need to be aware of current guidelines and clinical best practices.
-The new NEJM Knowledge+ Pain Management and Opioids CME course enhances your knowledge about opioids, so you can feel more confident managing pain appropriately.
-The new CME course is offered FREE to medical professionals and includes the following features:
+NEJM Knowledge+ Pain Management and Opioids CME course enhances your knowledge about opioids, so you can feel more confident managing pain appropriately.
+This CME course is offered FREE to medical professionals and includes the following features:

 This course covers: